Tokioka Heritage Resource Center

 Click here to download a Sample Name Interpretation

 The Resource Center fully validates parking for those bringing in donations or seeking translations.
-Users doing research in the Resource Center can receive partial validation fee of $3.
+Users doing research in the Resource Center will receive partial validation with a flat rate of $3.

 (808) 945-7633 Ext.
 42